About Us

 Open meetings are among the variety of meeting types offered by AA.
 “Closed” meetings are open to anyone with a desire to stop drinking, regardless of race, gender, sexual orientation, religion, income, or profession.
 There also are AA meetings specifically geared toward groups, topics, and communities, such as, young people, men and women, beginners, meditation, LGBTQ+, and online, to name a few.

 For nearly 90 years, AA has helped millions recover from alcoholism–to get sober and stay sober.
 Alcoholics Anonymous is for anyone who wants to stop drinking.
-For more information, External link opens in new tab or windowvisit www.aa.org.
+For more information, visit www.aa.org.